When to apply

 In exceptional cases, applications which are almost wholly on the basis of research will be considered.

-If you believe you meet the criteria, you will need to complete the Curriculum Vitae and submit this and the supporting documentation to your Head of Department (Dean of School of Management).
+If you believe you meet the criteria, you will need to complete the application form and submit this and the supporting documentation to your Head of Department (Dean of School of Management).

 Your Head of Department (Dean of School of Management) will consult senior staff within the Department on whether your submission for promotion is supported.